 4. We have fewer conflict situations

-In his bestseller “The Better Angels of Our Nature,” Harvard psychology professor Steven Pinker explains why people are prone to think that things are going worse than they really are, and why each generation thinks the next one is headed for disaster.
+In his bestseller, “The Better Angels of Our Nature,” Harvard psychology professor Steven Pinker explains why people are prone to thinking that things are getting worse than they really are, and why each generation thinks the next one is headed for disaster.

 “Think about it: If you arrived in a new city and saw that it was raining, would you conclude, “The rain has gotten worse”?
 How could you tell, unless you knew how much it had rained before that day?
 Yet people read about a war or terrorist attack this morning and conclude that violence is increasing, which is just as illogical.”

-As mentioned earlier, this is not meant to paint the world as being just peachy.
-Pinker mentions several blips and setbacks, such as the Spanish flu pandemic, the post-1960’s crime boom and the horrific deaths of World War II.
-But we need to recognise that we are definitely making progress as a species – and this is good news for humanity’s future.
+As mentioned earlier, this is not meant to paint the world as just being peachy.
+Pinker mentions several blips and setbacks, such as the Spanish flu pandemic, the post-1960’s crime boom, and the horrific deaths of World War II.
+But we need to recognize that we are definitely making progress as a species – and this is good news for humanity’s future.

-“Progress takes place when the setbacks are fewer, less severe or stop altogether,” he says, in an interview to the Hamilton Spectator.
+“Progress takes place when setbacks are fewer, less severe, or stopped altogether,” he says in an interview with the Hamilton Spectator.
 “Clearly we have to be mindful of the worst possible setback, namely nuclear war, and of the risk of permanent reversals, such as the worst-case climate change scenarios.
-Of course life is bad for those people with the worst possible lives, and that will be true until the rates of war, crime, disease and poverty are exactly zero.
-The point is that there are far fewer people living in nightmares of war and disease.”
+Of course, life is bad for those people with the worst possible lives, and that will be true until the rates of war, crime, disease, and poverty are exactly zero.
+The point is that there are far fewer people living in nightmares of war and disease.“